terrible-coder/DragonCurve/README.md

 # DragonCurve
-Generates the Dragon Curve using the recursive defination
+Generates the Dragon Curve using the recursive definition.
+The number of iterations keep increasing up to an extent then wraps back.